burlachenkok/exploring-python3/python3-note.md

 ## Profiling Python Process with Tools Available in Operation Systems: Windows OS

 From the perspective of Operation System (OS) the Python Process is just a program operating in userspace.
 In modern OS the processes can not issue direct requests to BIOS and all communication with OS happens via System Calls.
-So even though your program is not built from some source code:
+So even though your program is not built from some compilable source code, but:
-* You are using precompiled/prebuilt version of the Python interpreter
+* You are using precompiled/prebuilt version of the Python interpreter itself
 * You are using precompiled/prebuilt version of dynamic libraries distributed with packages
 * You have also the source code of your Pyhon program that is interpreted by the interpreter on the fly.